The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_heatmaps.md

+#### Purpose

+Use this section to ask:

-### "How does my prediction compare to other schemes' for this type of activity?"
+> "How does my prediction compare to other schemes' for this type of activity?"

-Heatmaps show values in a 2D grid of cells by scheme and types of potentially mitigable activity (TPMAs).
+Heatmaps show values in a 2D grid of cells by scheme and Types of Potentially Mitigatable Activity (TPMAs).
 The colour of cells indicates the value shown.

 Use these for an at-a-glance sense of how activity estimates vary by scheme and across TPMAs.